mgrybyk/lighthouse-reporting/README.md

         // to let playwright initialize context!
         context // this is enough to make the test work

-        const result: LighthouseResult = await playAudit({
+        // note: importing LighthouseResult is not needed since playwright-lighthouse release after v3.2.5 (not including) const result: LighthouseResult = await playAudit({
             url: baseURL + po.getPath('123'),
             port,